TEMPLE BAPTIST CHURCH

 WHAT PRECAUTIONS IS TEMPLE TAKING TO MAKE TEMPLE GATHERINGS AS SAFE AS POSSIBLE?

 Even though we may not be gathering physically, we want to remind you that Temple is taking extra cleaning precautions at this time.
 This includes:

 - Enlisting additional personnel and resources to clean during the week.

 - Performing added in-depth cleaning of our facilities on a regular basis.
 These deep cleans will likely involve closing Temple buildings on certain weekdays, and we will include all information about scheduled closures on this webpage (see above under, “Are Temple buildings open on weekdays?”).

 - Wiping down all common area touchpoints (e.g., doors, light switches, countertops, etc.) throughout the day with an EPA certified disinfectant.

 - Placing hand sanitizers in common areas throughout the buildings.

 When we resume our physical worship gatherings, we will clean in “real-time” during our services.
-We will also continue utilizing safe ways to practice the ordinances as we serve the Lord’s Supper to our faith family.
-We will also continue to baptize people in pools filled with sanitized water.
-In addition, we encourage everyone to take commonsense precautions and consider creative interactions (like elbow bumping instead of handshaking or simply giving a smile!).
+We will also continue utilizing safe ways to practice the ordinances as we serve the Lord’s Supper to our faith family and as we continue to baptize people in pools filled with sanitized water.

 WHAT ABOUT TEMPLE WEEKDAY (PRESCHOOL) MINISTRY?

-Beginning Monday, March 16, WEEkday will be closed.
-As per our policy of following the Lincoln Parish School System's schedule and based upon the Governor's March 13 declaration, our WEEkday ministry will be closed for the remainder of the semester.
+As per our policy of following the Lincoln Parish School System's schedule and based upon the Governor's declaration, our WEEkday ministry will be closed for the remainder of the semester.
 We look forward to serving our WEEkday families in the fall!